 Origami Symbols, Lines, and Arrows

 This page defines some of the origami symbols, lines, and arrows used in origami books and diagrams.
 Many origami creators use creative ways to describe how a piece of paper should be folded.
 The list here is generally accepted by most origami artists.
-See this article
+See this article for more details.

 A solid black line is used to define the edges of a sheet of paper.